-I/We, (Company/NRIC/Passport No.) of

-being a Member of the abovenamed Company, hereby appoint

-.....
-(NRIC/Passport No.)

-of

-or failing him,

-(NRIC/Passport No.) of

-..... as my/our proxy to vote for me/us on my/our behalf at the Ninth Annual General Meeting of the Company, to be held at Pearl International Hotel, Room Swan II, 7th Floor, 5th Miles, Old Klang Road, 58000 Kuala Lumpur on the 30th day of June, 2011 at 9.00 a.m., and at any adjournment thereof as indicated:-
+I/We, (Company/NRIC/Passport No.) of being a member of the abovenamed Company, hereby appoint (NRIC/Passport No.) of or failing him, (NRIC/Passport No.) of as my/our proxy to vote for me/us on my/our behalf at the 11th Annual General Meeting of the Company, to be held at Pearl International Hotel, Room Swan II, 7th Floor, 5th Miles, Old Klang Road, 58000 Kuala Lumpur on the 29th day of June, 2012 at 10.00 a.m., and at any adjournment thereof as indicated:-

 No. Resolutions For Against 1.
 Receive of Audited Financial Statements and Reports of the Directors and Auditors 2.
-Re-election of Mr Chin Kok Wah as Director 3.
-Re-election of Mr Siaw Sat Ling as Director 4.
+Re-election of Dato' Seow Yong Chin as Director 3.
+Re-election of Syed Zain Al-Kudcy Bin Dato' Syed Mahmood as Director 4.
 Re-appointment of Dato' Jaffar Indot as Director 5.
-Ratify and approve Directors' fee for financial year ended 31 December 2010 6.
+Re-appointment of Siaw Sat Lin as Director 6.
+Re-appointment of Abdul Wahid Bin Ahmad Shuhaimi as Director 7.
+Ratify and approve Directors' fee for financial year ended 31 December 2011 8.
 Re-appointment of Messrs.
 SC Associates as Auditors and to authorise the Directors to fix their remuneration